emirhanbayar/phonebook_app/README.md

 Because of time constraints:

 - No unit or widget tests implemented in the current version.
-- App currently only supports PNG and JPG formats for contact photos.
 - App could be more centralized.

 ## Additional Features